gopika-na/m2x-c-mqtt/README.md

 m2x_release_response(&ctx, &response);
 ```

-FYI, here's a sample reply that the code piece listed here is handling:
+Below is a sample reply that the code piece above is handling:

 ```
 {